 While purchasing the Professional edition from the Store, you will need to provide your Microsoft account details.

 Step 6: Finally, you will see the following page with information about features that you will get by upgrading to the Pro edition.

 As said before, the setup will not remove your files and programs while upgrading from Windows 10 Home Edition to Pro edition.
-That said, it’s a good idea to backup important files before making any major changes to your operating system.
+That said, it’s a good idea to backup important files before making any significant changes to your operating system.

 Step 7: Click Start upgrade button and then click Yes, let’s go button when you see the confirmation dialog with “Have you saved all your files?” message to begin upgrading your Windows 10 Home edition to Pro edition.

-Your PC might be restarted during the upgrade process but the upgrade is done on most PCs without a restart.
+Your PC might be restarted during the upgrade process, but the upgrade is done on most PCs without a restart.

-Depending on your PC’s configuration, the upgrade process might take from few minutes to hours.
+Depending on your PC’s configuration, the upgrade process might take from a few minutes to hours.
 On most PCs, the upgrade process should be done in less than 30 minutes.

 Once Windows 10 Home Pro edition upgrade is done, you will see Edition upgrade completed notification.
 That’s all!
 You may now start exploring new features of Windows 10 Pro edition.